 Step 2 - Repair and Replace

-Repair or replace any damaged portions of the fence, and check for loose nails or screws and reseat them.
+Repair or replace any damaged portions of the fence.
+Check for loose nails or screws and reseat them.

 Step 3 - Surface Prep